ALehr/ALehr.github.io/markdown/homepage/activity.md

 - Slowly adding new features to my blog

-- Studying for my Italian teaching certification exam

-- Thinking about selling all my gaming stuff?
-(Hit me up if you might want some of it.)
+- Planning a textbook supplement for Wheelock's Latin

 ### Work Stuff

-- One week into the new school year!
-Back to lesson planning and grading.
+- Panicking over my AP Latin class's progress through the curriculum

+- Slowly but surely building up student engagement with my school's chapter of the Junior Classical League